 - Hate speech or discrimination for any reason to any member.

-- Personal attacks on other members of the community.
+- Personal attacks on other members of the community or the Adalo staff.

 - Persistent negativity about Adalo, team members, product, or experience.

-- NSFW or other explicit or illegal content determined by the Adalo team.
+- NSFW or other explicit or illegal content as determined by the Adalo team.